IIIN — Insteel Industries, Inc.

 - Shipments: Declined 5.9% year-over-year but increased 6.9% sequentially from Q1.

-- Average Selling Prices: Increased by 14.2% year-over-year, with a 1% sequential rise from Q1.
+- Average Selling Prices: Increased 14.2% year-over-year; up 1% sequentially.

-- SG&A Expenses: Reduced to $9.7 million (5.6% of net sales) from $10.8 million (6.7% of net sales) year-over-year.
+- SG&A Expenses: Decreased to $9.7 million (5.6% of net sales) from $10.8 million (6.7% of net sales) year-over-year.

-- Operating Cash Flow: Generated $4.8 million compared to a cash outflow of $3.3 million in the prior year.
+- Operating Cash Flow: Generated $4.8 million, compared to a cash outflow of $3.3 million in the prior year.

 2. Strategic Updates and Business Highlights